timo-kang/timo-kang/README.md

 I'm Timo Kang, a software engineer with a passion for building innovative solutions.
 I have experience in various programming languages and frameworks, and I'm always eager to learn new technologies.

+Also, here is my [blog](https://timo-kang.github.io) where you can see my posts.

 ### Skills

 - **Programming Languages**: JavaScript (Node.js, React.js TypeScript), Python (PyTorch, Flask, FastAPI and Django), Go, Shell Scripting